LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 7:22 PM

 Got to finish the chapter on Prolog.
 I was amazed to see the language solve problems like sudoku.
 I'm not going to pretend like I fully understood the language but, I got a good grasp at what it's good at and I'm genuinely interested in revisiting this language in the future.

+## August 1, 2018

+### 7:49 AM

+Got to read the introduction to Scala and now I'm quite interested.
+I've heard about the language before but never got to learning it.
+I studied Kotlin instead though.
+But now that I'm studying the book Seven Languages in Seven weeks, here's my chance to get to know the language and how it mixes OOP with FP.